RosoVRgarden/VRgarden-tutorials/VRgarden_realworld.md

 # VRgarden tutorials: Real World Terrain + Gaia Stampers + Digger

+This tutorial teaches you a series of Unity assets and how to combine them so you can use satellite image to get a snapshot of your site, then transfert the result into a terrain assets so you can edit the site and finally learn how to dig into that site.
+You can use the tutorial partially or in its totality.

-1. Install the Real World Terrain Helper + Gaia Pro from the Package Manager
+1. Install the [Real World Terrain Helper](https://assetstore.unity.com/packages/tools/terrain/real-world-terrain-8752) + [Gaia Pro](https://assetstore.unity.com/packages/tools/terrain/gaia-pro-2023-terrain-scene-generator-263149) from the Package Manager

 2. Open Real World Terrain